-3 Benefits of Scaling Your Customer Service with Gig Workers
+3 Benefits of Staffing Your Customer Service with Gig Workers

 “In an era when pensions, unemployment benefits, and other social services are changing, many Americans view on-demand work as a way to create their own financial stability.”Dispatches from the New Economy: The On-Demand Economy Worker Study, Intuit.

 Originally coined by the former New Yorker editor Tina Brown in 2009, “gig economy” describes how workers in the knowledge economy increasingly were pursuing “a bunch of free-floating projects, consultancies, and part-time bits and pieces while they transacted in a digital marketplace.”